 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-:
+Donald Gaver, PhD: This method enables the recapitulation of an alveolar epithelium in-vitro, permitting exploration of the dynamic responses occurring during Acute Respiratory Distress Syndrome as well as Ventilator-Induced Lung Injury.

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?